fcrepo-exts/migration-utils/README.md

   -U, --user-uri=<userUri>   The username to associate with all of the migrated
                                resources.
                                Default: info:fedora/fedoraAdmin
-  -H, --head-only            Migrate only the HEAD of each datastream
-                               Default: false
       --algorithm=<digestAlgorithm>
                              The digest algorithm to use in the OCFL objects created.
 Either sha256 or sha512